WFMA (FM): History

-On October 3, 2011, WNPT-FM changed its format to country, branded as "Catfish Country 102.9".
+On October 3, 2011, WNPT-FM changed its format to country music, known as "Catfish Country 102.9".
 The branding was a tribute to the pond catfish industry in the Black Belt region the station serves.

-In May 2016, it was announced that Townsquare Media would be buying WNPT-FM and its sister station WTBC for $550,000.
-According to published reports, WNPT-FM was announced to flip to Sports and WTBC would retain the Catfish Country format, once the new owners take over.
+In May 2016, Townsquare Media announced it would be buying WNPT-FM and its sister station WTBC for $550,000.
+According to published reports, WNPT-FM would flip to sports and WTBC would retain the Catfish Country format, once the new owners took over.
 The sale to Townsquare Media was consummated on July 15, 2016.

 On June 30, 2016 at 3PM, the station flipped to Sports as "Tide 102.9".
+University of Alabama sports teams are nicknamed The Crimson Tide.
 On March 14, 2018, WNPT-FM changed call signs to WTID, to go with the "Tide 102.9" branding.

 On June 5, 2019, Townsquare sold WTID to the Educational Media Foundation for $110,000.
-Upon the sale's expected closure on August 1, the Tide format would move to simulcastor W265CG/WTUG-HD2 as "Tide 100.9", and WTID would flip to EMF's Air 1 network (as K-Love is already heard in the area on WLXQ – by coincidence, the station WTID inherited the Tide format from after its sale to EMF).
-With the sale, WTID would adopt the new callsign WFMA to match the format.
+Upon the sale's expected closure on August 1, the Tide format would move to simulcastor W265CG/WTUG-HD2 as "Tide 100.9", and WTID 102.9 would flip to EMF's Air 1 network (as K-Love is already heard in the area on WLXQ – by coincidence, the station WTID inherited the Tide format from after its sale to EMF).
+With the sale, WTID would adopt the new call sign WFMA.
 The sale was consummated on July 31, 2019, at which point the call sign change occurred.